The Cars In The Fast And The Furious: Tokyo Drift

 Interesting fact – two of the staff members here at Drifted own S15’s, so it’s only right that an S15 topped our list!

-Despite the C-West styling and somewhat ‘unique’ color scheme not quite being to our tastes, there’s no doubt that it’s an iconic car of the series, and it certainly gave S15s a significant worldwide following.
+Despite the C-West styling and somewhat ‘unique’ color scheme not quite being to our tastes, it’s no doubt an iconic car of the series, and it certainly gave S15s a significant worldwide following.

-Han mentioned that Mona Lisa was his favorite car before handing over the keys to his associate Sean Boswell as he went head-to-head against D.K. in a car park race.
-Despite having a lesson in drifting before the race begins, Sean soon crashes the car into the pillars of the underground parking lot.
+Han mentioned that Mona Lisa was his favorite car before handing over the keys to his associate Sean Boswell.
+Sean then went head-to-head against D.K. in a car park race, where he crashed the S15 into the pillars of the underground parking lot despite having a lesson in drifting before the race began.

 Following Han’s passing in the movie, Reiko later re-discovers the damaged Mona Lisa when Han’s team is looking for spares to fix up Sean’s father’s 1967 Ford Mustang Fastback in his race against Takashi.